Placement Surveys

-The Bowdoin curriculum was designed to ensure that you receive an exceptional liberal arts education—one that allows you to specialize, while also building skills and connections across many subjects and areas of study.
+The Bowdoin curriculum was designed to ensure that you receive an exceptional liberal arts education—one that allows you to explore your interests and also build skills and connections across many subjects and areas of study.

 To qualify for your Bowdoin degree, you will need to pass thirty-two full-credit courses, including: